 Plant alternative forages for the right reasons—because you need more forage or you want to renovate a field.
 Do all that you can to best utilize existing perennial forages before planting an alternative annual forage.
 Determine when additional forage is needed and the quality and amount needed before planting alternatives.
 Consider the grazing behavior of the livestock species utilizing the forage and the nutritional requirements for that species.
 Finally, discuss the options with a member of the Integrated Forage Management Team.
 Contact your local Extension office for more details.

-- Barrett, J. Grazing Corn Demonstration.
-Columbus, OH: Ohio State University Extension, 1998.
+Barrett, J. (1998).
+Grazing Corn Demonstration.
+Ohio State University Extension, The Ohio State University.

-- Little, C. Three Years of Grazing Corn.
-Columbus, OH: Ohio State University Extension, Guernsey County, 2000.
+Little, C. (2000).
+Three Years of Grazing Corn.
+Guernsey County Extension, The Ohio State University.

-- National Research Council.
-Nutrient Requirements of Dairy Cattle.
-7th Rev. Ed, Washington, D.C.: National Academy Press.
+National Research Council.
+(2001).
+Nutrient Requirements of Dairy Cattle (7th ed.).
+The National Academies Press.

 The authors would like to thank Mark Sulc, OSU Extension Forage Specialist; David Zartman, OSU Extension Grazing Specialist; and Bob Hendershot, NRCS Grassland Conservationist, for reviewing this document.